-Here, it is apparent from the face of the Membership Agreement that Plaintiff's claims are subject to an enforceable arbitration agreement as set forth in Section 18 of the Membership Agreement.
-As such, the Court declines to convert Defendants' Motion to Dismiss into a summary judgment motion and reviews Defendants' Motion pursuant to Rule 12(b)(6).
+Here, it is apparent from the face of the Membership Agreement, which Plaintiff's Complaint explicitly relies upon, that Plaintiff's claims are subject to an enforceable arbitration agreement as set forth in Section 18 of the Membership Agreement.
+As such, the Court declines to convert Defendants' Motion to Dismiss into a summary judgment motion, and reviews Defendants' motion pursuant to Rule 12(b)(6).